 04 Jan Triberg Waterfall: A Complete Guide to the Highest Waterfall in Germany

 Germany isn’t quite known for having waterfalls ubiquitously dotting its landscape, but they really do exist!
-Last summer, I had the chance to visit Germany’s highest waterfall- the Triberg Waterfall (or Triberg Wasserfall) inside of the densely mysterious Black Forest.
+Last summer, I had the chance to visit Germany’s highest waterfall- the Triberg Waterfall (or Triberg Wasserfall) inside of the densely mysterious Black Forest, a place known for its Black Forest Cuckoo Clocks and haunting forests.
 To let you in on a secret… it’s not actually Germany’s highest waterfall, but it is known for being such because it is the most accessible of the large waterfalls.
 There is even a sign that promotes it as such.
 And, even though my photos couldn’t capture its true height, it really is pretty tall with multiple cascades at 163 meters (535 feet).

 I’m a nature lover.
 I love glaciers, waterfalls, deserts, forests, remote landscapes, and just anything that puts me outside beneath the clouds or stars.
 So, I’ve always wanted to go to the Triberg Waterfall despite hearing it is slightly touristy and commercialized.
 Heading there during the summer months was probably not the finest of ideas if the talked about tourism was a real thing, but my travel partner, dog, and I decided to give it a go anyway.
 And we decided to do it by public transportation.
 This post will take you on a trip to and through Triberg and to the lauded Triberg Waterfall, which happened to be one of my favorite trips of 2017!

 TABLE OF CONTENTS

 - Getting to the Triberg Waterfall